suzannejmatthews/PDC-Unplugged/content/activities/JigsawPuzzle.md

 * Know MIMD:Identify MIMD instances in practice (multicore, cluster, e.g.), and know the difference between execution of tasks and threads.

 * Comprehend Multicore: Describe how cores share resources (cache, memory) and resolve conflicts.

-* Know Message passing (no shared memory) Latency: Know the concept, implications for scaling, impact on work/communication ratio to achieve speedup.
+* Know Message passing Latency: Know the concept, implications for scaling, impact on work/communication ratio to achieve speedup.

 ### Programming Topics